 Advertisement

 Austrians feel that cash payments give them a lot more control over what is being bought, rather than online payments and direct debits.

-The value of cash is driven into Austrians from a young age when they are given pocket money, which experts argue build an emotional bond with cash and encourage financial responsibility.
+The value of cash is driven into Austrians from a young age when they are given pocket money, which experts argue builds an emotional bond with cash and encourages financial responsibility.

+Advertisement